12.1 - Review: Scatterplots12.1 - Review: Scatterplots

 - Select Simple

-- Double click the variable Final in the box on the left to insert the variable into the Y variable box
+- Enter the variable Final in the box on the left into the Y variable box

-- Double click the variable Quiz Average in the box on the left to insert the variable into the X variable box
+- Enter the variable Quiz Average in the box on the left into the X variable box

 - Click OK